 In this instance, we are asking a persona how they would go about leasing solid wood furniture.

-Typically, 80 percent of time is spent using 20 percent of a product’s features.
 Below is a prioritization matrix where I ranked features based on their impact toward helping users achieve their goals and their complexity in development.

 The goal is to create a minimum viable product to prove that your product can actually solve the problem you’re trying to address.